matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 applied to a node and marks it to repel a set of Pods, unless those Pods tolerate the taint.
 Tolerations are applied to Pods and allow (but do not require) the Pods to schedule onto nodes with matching taints.

-4) Explain Node Affinity and Anti-affinity in Kubernetes.
+4) Explain Node Affinity and Anti-affinity in Kubernetes?
 Answer: Node affinity and anti-affinity are rules used by the scheduler to place Pods on nodes based on labels on the nodes.
 Affinity rules attract Pods to nodes with specific labels, while anti-affinity rules repel Pods from nodes with specific labels.
 This is used to ensure that Pods are scheduled according to business, security, or compliance requirements.